na-na-hi/renget/archive/mmaib.md

 616 H: The Order of Iridescent Guardians ia formed by King Covigo, selecting Sora Tokino as its first member of many aaa H: Additional members were later added
 617H: The first brigade of many of The Order is named.
-The brigade was simply dubbed The First Brigade aaa H: Rumors abound that there was a supposed 6th member of the first Order brigade, who suffered a very grim fate.
+The brigade was simply dubbed The First Brigade aaa H: Rumors surface that there was a supposed 6th member of the first Order brigade, who suffered a very grim fate.
 618-622 H: The Order expansion continues, launching Second Brigade, the famed Fantasia Brigade, the Fourth Force Brigade, the Red Star brigade and the Bamboo Brigade, as well as opening the new Knights division, launching the less-welcomed First Knights.
-619 H:The Red Coup erupts, then-Bishop Damaso leads the coup with a brash, bold doctrine about genders mingling.
+619 H:The Red Coup erupts, then-Bishop Damaso leads the coup with a brash, bold doctrine about genders mingling and who in The Celestium is "worthy" of worship.
-620 H: The Red Coup swiftly and violently emds with then-Bishop Damaso ascending to Grand Pontifex after the previous Grand Pontifex Franxis stepped down in light of Damaso's men occupying Corte Blanca.
+620 H: The Red Coup swiftly and violently emds with then-Bishop Damaso ascending to Grand Pontifex after the previous Grand Pontifex Franxis stepped down in light of Damaso's men occupying Corte Blanca by force.
 621 H: Grand Pontifex Damaso orders all treaties with Polaria null, demanding that the Knights division of The Order be removed.
 Polaria refuses the demand.
 623 H: Vermel Darkstar challenges the reigning Tyrannus Noxus Blacknova to a fight to the death for the throne of Negazion after Rojoris visits him privately in his chambers. aaa H: Vermel Darkstar wins the duel, ascends the Negazian throne, styling himself Tyrannus Rojo, claiming to be chosen by Rojoris himself